SuperOfficeDocs/superoffice-docs/docs/api/security/sentry/plugins/use-sentry-plugin.md

 </Factory>
 ```

-This tells NetServer that there is Plugin and where the DLL is located.
+This tells NetServer that there is a plugin and where the DLL is located.
 When NetServer loads its DLLs, our Plugin DLL will also be loaded.

 The sentry rules will automatically be applied to NetServer and passed along to the client.
 SuperOffice will respond to the changed table-rights by disabling the **Edit** button.